peterbrittain/asciimatics/doc/source/widgets.rst

 The last actually contains some Widgets in the second column (though this is just for illustration purposes as we'd expect most Layouts to have some Widgets in them).

+To get spacing between columns, you can just use a small empty column between your active content.
+This size will be proportional to the other columns and so will change as the screen is resized.
+If you want to avoid this resizing, you can use the `gutter` option on the `Layout`, which will always provide an exact character count between columns for all screen sizes.

 Filling the space
 ~~~~~~~~~~~~~~~~~
 Once you've got the basic rows and columns for your UI sorted, you may want to use some strategic